 Your first option is to wait as long as possible and exercise only when there’s an exit (an acquisition or an IPO for example) or when an exit is imminent.
 To do so, you must stay with the company all the way through that exit.
 If you’ve made it all the way, the rest is simple.
 If the company goes public in an IPO you can sell your stocks after you exercise your options since they can now be sold freely on an exchange.
 If the company is acquired for cash, you just get cash from the acquirer (we’ll discuss a stock-for-stock acquisition in later posts because that can get complicated).
 In both cases, even if you have to come out of pocket to exercise your shares, you can get cash shortly thereafter.

-The Pros and Cons of Waiting.
+The Pros and Cons of Waiting

-The benefit of waiting for an exit is clear – you remove uncertainty from the equation and ensure that you don’t pay for something now (exercise options) that’s going to be worthless in the future (if the company goes under).
-This eliminates the possibility of a straight out loss.
+The benefit of waiting for an exit is clear – you remove uncertainty from the equation and ensure that you don’t pay for something now (exercise options) that’s may be worthless in the future (if the company goes under).
+This eliminates the possibility of a complete loss.
 However, the downside to this option in comparison to the additional options we will discuss, is that typically you end up paying more taxes since essentially all of your gains will be taxed at the ordinary income rate (vs. the lower capital gain rate), and that can be a pretty brutal rate of 30-40% in a high-income-exit year between federal and state tax.
 We’ll have a more detailed tax post in the next few weeks if you want to learn more about why that would be the case.

 An additional downside or consideration to keep in mind is the fact that you have to stay with the company all the way through an exit.
 As companies are staying private longer, this could take many many years even if the company is doing great.
 If you are forced to leave or have better career options and choose to do so, you have limited time to exercise your options.
 At that point, the cost of exercising your options (strike price + tax) may be too high.